arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Troubleshooting.md

 - If an `Agent` was using the volume, it can be repaired as long as 2 other agents are still     healthy.
-- If a `DBServer` was using the volume, and the replication factor of all database collections is 2 of higher, and the remaining dbservers are still healthy, the cluster will duplicate the remaining replicas to bring the number of replicases back to the original number.
+- If a `DBServer` was using the volume, and the replication factor of all database collections is 2 or higher, and the remaining dbservers are still healthy, the cluster will duplicate the remaining replicas to bring the number of replicases back to the original number.
 - If a `DBServer` was using the volume, and the replication factor of a database